ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 As per the [Microsoft guideline about namespaces](https://docs.microsoft.com/en-us/dotnet/core/extensions/options-library-authors#namespace-guidance) in libraries, we have moved our extension methods away from `Microsoft.Extensions.DependencyInjection` into their "natural" namespaces.

-This means that in your `Program.cs` you might needs to import these namespaces:
+This means that in your `Program.cs` you might need to import these namespaces:

 ```csharp
 using ActiveLogin.Authentication.BankId.AspNetCore.Auth;